 Rick Steves' Best of Poland in 10 Days Tour, Day by Day

-Starting in the colorful port city of Gdańsk, you'll escape the crowds and embrace the understated elegance of ready-for-prime-time Poland for 10 days.
-With an expert Rick Steves guide at your side, you'll experience mighty Malbork castle, the cobbly-cute village of Toruń, Poland's contemporary capital of Warsaw, the spiritual Jasna Góra Monastery, and charming Kraków — Poland's finest city.
+With an expert Rick Steves guide at your side, you'll experience the colorful port city of Gdańsk, mighty Malbork castle, the cobbly-cute village of Toruń, Poland's contemporary capital of Warsaw, the spiritual Jasna Góra Monastery, and charming Kraków — Poland's finest city.
 In this land of surprises — so trendy and hip, yet steeped in history — there's so much to discover.
-Let's go…
+Grab your bag and let's go…

 Days 1 & 2: Welcome to Poland